Screen900/destroy-tool/README.md

 I am not responsible for any misuse of this tool.
 This tool is for testing only and to help identify loopholes and increase the strength of the tool.

-By ton studio
+By ton studio and screen

+}---------how to download---------{

 # For termux :

-}---------how to download---------{

 pkg update && pkg upgrade